-Your status Premium or funding: cost sharing contribution Actively at work Health, Dental, Basic Life and Accidental Death & Dismemberment (AD&D) insurance premiums are paid by the plan sponsor Optional benefits are fully member-paid (or subject to any applicable personal service contracts) There is an additional member cost share for those members with FTE under 1 On Long Term Disability (LTD) For the first 24 months of disability, you pay the same amount as a member who is actively at work After 24 months of disability, you pay 100% of the premiums On other types of leave For an Unpaid leave, you pay 100% of the premiums For Statutory leaves, such as Maternity/Parental leave, you pay the same amount as a member who is actively at work For Paid leaves, you pay the same amount as a member who is actively at work, subject to the applicable time limit for that type of leave Survivors Following member's death, coverage continues for 24 months at no cost to the surviving eligible dependents.
+Your status Premium or funding: cost sharing contribution Actively at work Health, Dental, Basic Life and Accidental Death &amp; Dismemberment (AD&amp;D) insurance premiums are cost shared and members pay 5% Optional benefits are fully member-paid (or subject to any applicable personal service contracts) There is an additional member cost share for those members with FTE under 1 On Long Term Disability (LTD) or WSIB leave For the first 24 months of disability, you pay the same amount as a member who is actively at work After 24 months of disability, you pay 100% of the premiums On other types of leave For Statutory leaves, such as Maternity/Parental leave, you pay the same amount as a member who is actively at work For Paid leaves, you pay the same amount as a member who is actively at work, subject to the applicable time limit for that type of leave For an unpaid sick/medical leave of absence (other than maternity or parental leave) or for a pending long term disability or pending WSIB leave, the first 24 months are cost-shared and members pay 5%; thereafter, the member will pay 100% for 12 months Survivors • Following member's death, coverage may continue for a maximum of 24 months for the surviving eligible dependents.
+Survivors pay 5% of the benefit costs for the first 12 months and 100% for the next 12 months.
 Coverage ceases thereafter